alabou/bcp-006-01/docs/NMOS With H.264.md

 - [SAR Supported](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#sar-supported)
   - Integer indicating the maximum aspect ratio value of aspect_ratio_idc smaller than 255 that the receiver understands and support (sar-understood SHOULD be assumed to match sar-supported).

-- [ ] TODO: sar-understood should be assumed to match sar-supported
+- [ ] TODO: sar-understood should be assumed to match sar-supported.
+- [ ] TODO: Have a Sender property to indicate actual SAR ? is based on SDP transport file Video Usability Information (VUI) parameter sets.
+If send out-of-band then a Controller has no visibility.

 When the H.264 decoder has no restrictions of profiles or levels, the Receiver can indicate that the parameter is unconstrained, as described in BCP-004-01.
 Otherwise a Receiver can indicate the supported profiles and levels as enumerated string constraints.
 When a profile/level is defined as a superset of other profiles/level, the subset profiles/levels need not be enumerated.